Alphabetical Attributes of God: Just Ruler

 Alphabetical Attributes of God: The Comfort of God's Justice

 People have probably heard the saying "God is for Himself" and have more than likely questioned how biblically sound it is.
-Rest assured, this saying can't get anymore biblically sound than it already is.
 God is indeed for Himself, and unlike human nature, His nature is perfect.
-If God was not for Himself, there would be no need for the law or Jesus' atonement for sin.
 The fact that God is for Himself gives comfort to the true, born again Christian convert.

 "Justice is not an optional product of his will, but an unchangeable principle of his very nature" M.G.
 Easton M.A., D.D., Illustrated Bible Dictionary, Third Edition, published by Thomas Nelson, 1897.
 Public Domain